The Dark Descent of Elizabeth Frankenstein by Kiersten White

 The Dark Descent of Elizabeth Frankenstein is a retelling of the seminal sci-fi tale, but this time featuring Elizabeth as the main character.
 I thought it was a smart idea considering Elizabeth in the original was in the background and subsequent adaptations have made her into a damsel in distress.

 White’s writing shines as she moulds Elizabeth into a new character in a familiar setting.
 She isn’t your typical female YA character.
-She’s not a brave girl who loves everyone and wants peace and love in the world.
+She’s not a brave girl who loves everyone and wants peace in the world.
 She might have a sweet smile and dimples to distract people, but she has a manipulative mind and can easily control everyone around her.

 She is fueled by security and her need to be with the one person who makes her feel safe — Victor.
 Now, don’t get me wrong.
 This relationship is problematic.
 It’s terrible to read about this codependent relationship.